BobbieO/Codeup-Web-Exercises/README.md

 # Codeup Web Exercises

-This is my personal repository of web exercises I've completed during my amazing time at Codeup!
+This is my personal repository of web exercises I've completed during time at Codeup.
+It includes curriculum exercises and projects, as well as personal projects expanding on curriculum items.